Transipedia/KaMRaT/README.md

 KaMRaT index is always the first module of workflow.
 In a typical use case, it only needs to be done once for different applications of other functional modules.
 However, because currently KaMRaT only supports up to two-layer chaining of functional modules, advanced users may want to reindex the final output matrix.
 In this situation, please ensure that the matrix to reindex only contains feature column and sample count columns.

-### Functional Modules of KaMRaT: filter, mask, merge, rank, query
+### Functional Modules of KaMRaT: filter, mask, merge, score, query

-The functional modules of KaMRaT include filter, mask, merge, rank, and query.
+The functional modules of KaMRaT include filter, mask, merge, score, and query.
 They are always applied on the constructed KaMRaT index.
-As indicated in the workflow figure, some functional modules like merge and rank can follow others as a second layer.
+As indicated in the workflow figure, some functional modules like merge and score can follow others as a second layer.
 In these cases, the intermediate output of the first module and the final output of the second module are controlled by the `-withcounts` and `-with` arguments (described below).

 ### Design File

-The design file is indicated by the `-design` option in the modules filter and rank.
+The design file is indicated by the `-design` option in the modules filter and score.

 The design file is formed by two columns:
 - the first column indicates samples (i.e., columns of the input count matrix);
-- the second column indicates the associated values considered to filter or rank.
+- the second column indicates the associated values considered to filter or score.

 In KaMRaT filter, the second column can be either "UP" or "DOWN", indicating whether the sample should be considered as up-regulated or down-regulated for filtering.

-In KaMRaT rank, the second column can be:
+In KaMRaT score, the second column can be:
 - a string indicating sample's condition for the classification methods;
 - a real value for correlation evaluation.